What is Reckless Driving?

 Registration Process

-Here is a step-by-step guide to registering your vehicle in Wisconsin:
+Here is a step-by-step guide to registering your vehicle in Washington:

 1. Obtain a title for your vehicle.

-If your vehicle is new or was previously titled in another state, you’ll need to obtain a Wisconsin title.
-You can do this by visiting a local DMV office.
+If your vehicle is new or was previously titled in another state, you’ll need to obtain a Washington title.
+You can do this by visiting a local Licensing Service Office or Vehicle Licensing Office.

 You’ll need to provide proof of insurance when registering your vehicle.
-Wisconsin requires minimum liability insurance of 25/50/10.
+Washington requires minimum liability insurance of 25/50/10.

-3. Obtain a Wisconsin emissions inspection (if applicable).
+3. Obtain a Washington emissions inspection (if applicable).

-If your vehicle is over a certain age or located in a specific county, it may require a Wisconsin emissions inspection before it can be registered.
-Check with your local DMV office to see if your vehicle requires an inspection.
+If you live in the emissions testing area of Washington, your vehicle may require an emissions inspection before it can be registered.
+Check with your local Licensing Service Office or Vehicle Licensing Office to see if your vehicle requires an inspection.

-4. Complete the Application for Title and License.
+5. Complete the Application for Title and Registration.

-The application is available on the Wisconsin Department of Transportation website or at a local DMV office.
+The application is available on the Washington State Department of Licensing website or at a local Licensing Service Office or Vehicle Licensing Office.

 After your application is approved, you will receive a registration certificate and license plates.
 Place the license plates on the front and back of your vehicle.